 Focus on customer satisfaction.
 While both Six Sigma and Lean do focus heavily on satisfying customers, Six Sigma makes customers the primary driver for action.
 The premise is that without high levels of customer perceived “utility” and “value,” just reducing waste (a Lean focus) is not enough.

-One of the appealing aspects of a Lean approach is focusing everyone on continuous elimination of wastes—indoctrinating “kaizen circles” as part of the culture.
+One of the appealing aspects of a Lean approach is focusing everyone on the continuous elimination of wastes—indoctrinating “kaizen circles” as part of the culture.
 Six Sigma tends to focus only on those opportunities that are customer focused and promise a large (and immediate) financial reward.

 Tools focused on common-sense improvements.
 Workplace organization and cleanliness (5S), Total productive maintenance (TPM), Kanban/Pull systems, Kaizen, setup reduction, teamwork, error proofing and problem solving, cellular manufacturing, and one-piece flow are the cornerstones of a Lean continuous improvement strategy.
 Lean tends to be more grassroots and centered on empowerment of people to create stability, repeatability and a culture of continuous improvement powered by natural and cross-functional teams.